kelsey-steven-ada/js-mastermind/README.md

 Take time to read through the Wave 1 implementation requirements and the tests for Wave 1.
 Write down your questions, and spend some time going through your understanding of the requirements and tests.
 Make sure you can run the tests and see them fail.

 ### Wave 1: Game Setup
 The first step in setting up a new game is to generate a code of 4 colors (represented as letters) for the user to guess.
-To do so, implement the function `generate_code` in `game.js`.
+To do so, implement the function `generateCode` in `game.js`.
 This function should have the following properties:

 - No parameters
 - Returns a list of length 4
 - Each element in the list should be any of the following letters: R, Y, G, B, I, V

-### Wave 2: validate_guess and check_win_or_lose
+### Wave 2: validateGuess and checkWinOrLose
 Next, you need a way to check if a user's guess is of the correct length and only uses valid letters.

-To do so, implement the function called `validate_guess` in `game.js`.
+To do so, implement the function called `validateGuess` in `game.js`.
 This function should have the following properties:

 - Has one parameter
   - `guess` describes some input list